What Can I Do If I Think My Spouse is Hiding Assets During a Divorce?

 Hire a Forensic Accountant: Financial documents and contracts can be complex and difficult to understand.
 Your spouse may have attempted to make it as difficult as possible to trace finances and assets.
 A forensic accountant can review these documents, draw conclusions, and help get to the bottom of your suspicions.

 Identifying and finding a spouse’s assets can be one of the most challenging aspects of the divorce process.
 This is certainly true if you try to investigate your suspicions by yourself.
 Hiring an attorney with relationships with experts and access to certain resources can make things a lot easier.
-Contact Berenji & Associates to schedule a free consultation.
+Contact Berenji & Associates to schedule a free case evaluation.
 Our Los Angeles family law attorneys are here to help you fight for what you deserve in your divorce.